SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 | The shape file can be generated by program ``FDTD_make_shape`` in SALMON utilities:
 | https://salmon-tddft.jp/utilities.html

-In the input file *classicEM_rt_pulse.inp*, namelists variables are specified.
+In the input file *classicEM_rt_pulse.inp*, input keywords are specified.
 Most of them are mandatory to execute the calculation of the pulsed electric field response in the metallic nanosphere.
 This will help you to prepare the input file for other systems and other pulsed electric fields that you want to calculate.
-A complete list of the namelist variables that can be used in the input file can be found in :any:`List of all input keywords <List of all input keywords>`.
+A complete list of the input keywords that can be used in the input file can be found in :any:`List of all input keywords <List of all input keywords>`.

 ::